-A signed Participation Agreement requires that all important information is exchanged, protects privacy, and creates safety and integrity in the negotiations with ground rules.
+A signed Participation Agreement requires that all important information necessary to make good decisions is exchanged.
+The Participation Agreement also sets ground rules for the process, to ensure confidentiality, safety, and integrity in the negotiations.
 Because court is no longer an easy option, everyone can focus efforts on reaching agreement.
 Agreements are reached through discussion.
-The lawyers (who are also trained in mediation) facilitate the discussions, provide individualized advice and support, make sure that everyone has the needed factual and legal information and perspectives to make informed decisions, and ensure all legal requirements are addressed.
+The lawyers (who are also trained in mediation) facilitate the discussions, provide individual advice and support, make sure that everyone has the information and understanding needed to make informed decisions, and handle all legal aspects of the divorce.

-Typically, a small interdisciplinary team of trained professionals assist in coordination with the lawyers.
-These professionals bring subject matter expertise to the discussion, and include a neutral financial specialist, a mental health practitioner working as a divorce coach, and a child specialist.
-The team members are formally trained in the Collaborative Law process and mediation, in addition to offering a background within their own disciplines.
+Normally, an interdisciplinary team with subject matter expertise in areas other than law assist as part of the process.
+These professionals include a neutral financial specialist to assist with financial understanding, a divorce coach to assist with dynamics, and a child specialist to help with parenting information.
+Each team member is formally trained in the Collaborative Law process and mediation, in addition to offering a background within their own disciplines.

 In mediation, you and your spouse work together with an impartial mediator to reach agreement.
 Generally, all work together by discussing questions in the same room.
 Attorneys are usually not present during mediation sessions.
 The mediator helps keep the conversations on track and helps to organize the tasks needed so you and your spouse can successfully reach agreement.

 With fewer professionals involved, mediation can be less expensive than Collaborative Divorce.
 The mediator must remain impartial, and is prohibited from giving legal advice.
 To maintain impartiality, a mediator cannot provide the same level of individualized support that is routine in the Collaborative Divorce process.
 Legal advice is available from the parties’ own attorneys before and after mediation sessions.
 Success is dependent on the commitment from and participation of each spouse and the skill of the mediator.